 GCSE Latin is a highly regarded qualification for most university courses, and for any profession which requires clear communication and precision.
 It is especially useful for students of English, Modern Languages, History, and Law, and can also prove helpful for careers in medicine, science, or business.

-Exam Board: OCR Units: Paper 1: Language (50%) Paper 2 : Prose literature (25%) Paper 3: Verse literature (25%) Structure of Course: 100% Examination Paper Options: All students sit the same paper, which will allow them to achieve grade 9 - 1
+Exam Board: OCR

+Units: Paper 1: Language (50%)

+Paper 2 : Prose literature (25%) Paper 3 : Verse literature (25%)

+Paper Options: All students sit the same paper, which will allow them to achieve grade 9 - 1